Behavior Intervention Team

 The role of Western's BIT is to:

-1. Provide consultation and support to students, employees, and visitors in assisting individuals who display concerning or distruptive behaviors.
+1. Provide consultation and support to students, employees, and visitors in assisting individuals who display concerning or disruptive behaviors.

-2. Gather information to assess situation involving individuals who display concerning or distruptive behaviors using common threat assessment rubric.
+2. Gather information to assess situations involving individuals who display concerning or disruptive behaviors using a common threat assessment rubric.

 3. Educate and empower the campus community to recognize, report, and address threatening and/or concerning behaviors.